 In today’s trading environment, retailers need to balance three tough challenges:

-Unlock growth in mature and competing markets (market share) and find new sources of growth (share of wallet).
-This comes at a time of convergence across industries, for example consumer health and retail technology
+Unlock growth in mature and competing markets (market share) and find new sources of growth beyond the core (share of wallet)

-Protect margins while investing in new technology, business models and partnerships to be fit for the future
+Protect margins and invest in new technology, business models and partnerships to be fit for the future

 Ensure compliance with complex regulations and enhance reputation among stakeholders – where being a responsible business is as much about what you should do as it is about what you must do

 But unlocking profitable growth is also likely to require finding new sources and opportunities.
-Those able to establish a pipeline of innovations will be able to create a reason for customers to buy (and buy again).
-That might be diversifying into new product markets, service offering or geographies to capture share of wallet.
+Those that can establish a pipeline of innovations will be able to create a reason for customers to buy (and buy again).
+That might be diversifying into new product markets, service offering or geographies where brands can credibly stretch and where there is market headroom.
 It also might be exploring vertical integration to capture profit pools across the value chain.
 Or it could be monetising new business models to create new profit streams or rebalancing corporate portfolios to double-down on differentiation.

 Retail technology has the potential to unlock profitable growth across the value chain, while serving as a source of differentiation for retailers and brands.